chrisemke/jacobson/README.md

 - [ ] freeze versions on docker and pyproject
 - [ ] Better structure for services (plugin-like)
 - [ ] Send 'total' information on api requests for pagination
+- [ ] Authentication based on keycloak sso (OpenID Connect)

 ### TODO (nice to have)
 - [ ] add option to seed all cities (or chosen list)
 - [ ] add option to seed all zip codes (or chosen list)
 - [ ] add graphql schema generator on git hooks
-- [ ] move from docker-compose to a podman pod
+- [ ] move from podman-compose to podman kube
+- [ ] study the feasibility of scylladb (db, migrations and)
-- [ ] study mypyc viability
+- [ ] study the feasibility of mypyc
 - [ ] jacobson logo

 # DEV